RagingRectangle/MadGruber/README.md

 Scripts:
 - **scriptVerify:** Whether or not to verify running script (true/false).
+- **scriptResponseDeleteSeconds:** How long to wait until script response is deleted (Set to 0 to never delete).

 madDB:
 - Enter your basic MAD database info.
 Make sure your user has access if the database is not local.
 Leave blank if you don't plan on using the truncate quest feature.